cmorten/deno-rollup/plugins/importmap/README.md

 ### `external`

 Type: `Boolean`<br>
-Default: `null`
+Default: `false`

 If `true`, instructs Rollup to mark imports declared in the provided import maps as external.
 If `false` the imports are bundled.
-If not specified, the external status will be determined by Rollup and other provided plugins when the import path is resolved.
+If not specified it will default to `false`.

 ### `baseUrl`